atedja/yas/README.markdown

 ### Attribute Extension

-The Attribute extension allows you to specify certain requirements for a given key:
+The Attribute extension allows you to specify certain requirements/restrictions for a given key:

     class MySchema < YAS::Schema
       key :email do